raphym/professional-coach/README.md

 This is a Freelance project that I decided to do during my free time.
 The technology used is NodeJs for the server side, and Angular2/4 for the client side.
-This project will be a platform for a professional coach, with articles management, user management and other upcoming features.
+This project will be a platform for a professional coach, with articles management, users management and others upcoming features.